Phonix-rise2o22/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sript that prints “Hello, World”, followed by a new line to the standard output a script that displays a confused smile.
+sript that prints “Hello, World”, followed by a new line to the standard output a script that displays a confused smile script that displays /etc/passwd.